 This is an office-based non-addictive opioid antagonist that blocks the effects of other narcotics.
 It’s taken as a daily pill or a monthly injection.
 Naltrexone blocks opioid receptors to reduce opioid cravings and has no known potential for abuse.
 Patients cannot have taken opioids within the last 7–10 days for naltrexone to be effective.

 Another office-based opioid agonist/antagonist that blocks other narcotics while reducing withdrawal risk.
 It’s offered as a daily dissolving tablet, cheek film, or 6-month implant under the skin.
 Buprenorphine can reduce the effects of physical dependence on opioids, including morphine.
 It can lower overdose risks as well.
 As with all MAT medications, buprenorphine must be prescribed in a MAT clinic and used with therapy.

 In addition to opioid addiction treatment, there are other medications used with therapy to treat alcohol addiction.
 Disulfiram, acamprosate, and naltrexone are the most common drugs used to treat alcohol use disorder.
 None of these drugs provide a cure for an alcohol addiction disorder, but they are most effective in people who participate in MAT services.
 Learn more about the impact of alcohol misuse from SAMHSA.

-The Phoenix Recovery and Counseling Centers carefully tailors our addiction treatment services, which are all based in a foundation of research.
+The Phoenix Recovery Center carefully tailors our addiction treatment services to fit your circumstances, which are all based on a foundation of research.
 We make every effort to support the treatment outcomes that prepare patients and their families to manage addiction or other mental health disorders and reclaim a meaningful life with repaired relationships.
-Our purpose is to equip those we help to overcome drug abuse with knowledge and applied behaviors that they need to continue on to success, even after they’ve completed our MAT drug addiction treatment program.
+Our purpose is to equip those we help to overcome drug abuse with knowledge and applied behaviors that they need to continue on to success, even after they’ve completed our rehab for veterans programs.